EthanGreatorex/EasyArticleFlaskAPP/README.md

 Fetch wikipedia articles using a simple search term

-See the top headline from BCC News
+See the top headline from BCC News (Feature currently not working due to BBC News website changes)

 Fetch the text from articles without having to view intrusrive adverts or images